 People with psoriasis are at higher risk for certain related conditions, like cardiovascular (heart) disease, depression and other mental health issues, and metabolic diseases like type 2 diabetes.
 These related diseases are known as comorbidities.
-Learn more through our fact sheet on related conditions from the Patient Navigation Center.
+Learn more through our quick guide on related conditions from the Patient Navigation Center.

 Stress is a common trigger for a psoriasis flare.
 Stress also can make itch worse.
 This makes managing stress a particularly important skill for people with psoriasis.
 Consider the following ways some people with psoriasis and psoriatic arthritis are effectively reducing stress in their lives.